WBFX: Oldies

 On October 23, 2020, at 5 a.m., after playing "Cumbersome" by Seven Mary Three, WBFX began stunting.
 It played a loop of the fight songs of Michigan State University, Florida State University, and "Anchors Aweigh", the fight song for the United States Naval Academy.
 At noon the following day, the stunt shifted to the broadcast of that day's Michigan State Spartans football season opener.
 The team lost to the Rutgers Scarlet Knights, 38-27.

-Following the football game, the station debuted a 1960s and 70s-focused oldies format.
-The moniker became "101.3 Big FM".
-The first song on "Big" was "A Little Less Conversation" by Elvis Presley.
-Positioned as "Grand Rapids' Fun Hits You Know", the new format puts WBFX in competition with Townsquare Media's classic hits station WFGR.
+Following the football game, the station debuted a 1960s and 1970s-focused oldies format as "101.3 Big FM", competing against Townsquare Media's classic hits station WFGR.
 The only oldies station in the market had been Grand Valley State University's non-commercial WGVU.

-The change came after WBFX's classic rock format had a 1.9 share in the September 2020 Nielsen ratings.
+Classic Hits/Classic AC

+On April 1, 2026, the station tweaked the format to classic hits, removing all pre-1970s songs, reducing the amount of remaining 1970s music, and adding more songs from the 1980s, 1990s and early 2000s.